-Varicose veins will come back if they are not treated correctly in the first place.
-This is known as recurrence.
+Varicose veins will come back if they don’t receive the correct treatment in the first place.
+Also known as recurrence.
 Here we outline the top five reasons why varicose veins will recur and why the chances of recurrence are limited if veins are treated using The Whiteley Protocol®

-Veins that have been stripped will grow back again but they will grow back with no valves.
+Stripped veins will grow back again but they will grow back with no valves.
 Research has shown that this treatment approach does not work and therefore the technique should never be performed.
-At The Whiteley Clinic we do not offer Vein Stripping as a treatment method and we strongly advise patients to never have their veins stripped.
+At The Whiteley Clinic we do not offer Vein Stripping as a treatment method.
+Additionally we strongly advise patients to never have their veins stripped.

-Veins can potentially re-open after inadequate treatment.
-This could be caused by the wrong power setting being used on a laser or foam sclerotherapy being used in a vein which is too large for this type of treatment.
+Also veins can potentially re-open after inadequate treatment.
+The wrong power setting on a laser could be the cause of this.
+Or foam sclerotherapy being used in a vein which is too large for this type of treatment.
 We tailor our treatments specifically to the patient’s veins and our own prize winning research ensures we know to use the right technique for each vein.

-Many clinics will do a very quick ultrasound scan, sometimes performed by the surgeon, which takes around 10 minutes.
-Our Whiteley Clinic trained Sonographers perform duplex ultrasound scans which take around 45 minutes.
-Sonographers at The Whiteley Clinic perform a thorough scan to make sure that no veins are missed.
+Additionally many clinics will do a very quick ultrasound scan, sometimes performed by the surgeon, which takes around 10 minutes.
+Our The Whiteley Clinic trained Sonographers perform duplex ultrasound scans which take around 45 minutes.
+Sonographers at the The Whiteley Clinic perform a thorough scan to make sure that no veins are missed.

 Most clinics will only check the main veins in the legs and, as a result, often miss the more subtle secondary causes of varicose veins.